 In what is still a relatively new nation, this is a region rich in the country’s earliest history.
 New England produced the first pieces of American literature and philosophy and in the 19th century, it played a prominent role in the movement to abolish slavery in the United States.
 It was the first region to be transformed by the Industrial Revolution.

 New York, the Big Apple, is the most populous city in the United States.
 It is place that people dream of visiting or moving to, to chase dreams and experience the culture and excitement of a city that never sleeps.
 Whilst there is not much scope to cruise around in an RV in Manhattan, the city’s outskirts have plenty of RV parks from which you can make use of the excellent public transport to explore.

 The Pacific Region of the US starts with Alaska's snowy north - and includes the states of Washington, Oregon and California.
 The Pacific region is renown for its stunning coastlines and picturesque mountains making it a great place to take a motorhome holiday.

 San Francisco is a hilly city on the peninsula which encloses San Francisco Bay.
 It is a liberal and diverse community, made up of districts which each have their own unique flavour, from touristy Fisherman’s Wharf to the bohemian Haight and largely hispanic artisan neighbourhood of Mission-Bernal Heights.
-Spend a few days in San Francisco after picking up your motorhome hire to experience all of them!
+Spend a few days in San Francisco after picking up your San Francisco RV rental to experience all of them!

 From food to festivals to architecture, the fusion of Native American, Hispanic and Anglo cultures encompasses many different vistas and lifestyles in the Southwest.